worktheclock/replit.github.io/repls/apps-and-publishing.md

 # Apps
-Apps is a brand new part of Replit where you can discover and share repls to run, comment, and fork
+Apps is a brand new part of Replit where you can easily browse and publish repls for others to run, comment, and fork.

 To read more about Apps, check out the blog post [here](https://blog.replit.com/apps).